 Make the chili

-- Saute the onions, garlic, peppers, salt cumin, oregano & chipotle powder in the olive oil until the veggies are soft
+- Heat the oil In a 10" or 12" cast iron skillet over medium heat.
+Saute the onions, garlic, peppers, salt, cumin, oregano & chipotle powder until the veggies are soft.

 - Whisk together the dry ingredients in a mixing bowl.
 Combine the buttermilk, butter and egg.
 Pour the buttermilk mixture into the dry ingredients and stir just until combined.